-Thanks for visiting the Princeton University Wrestling scholarship and program info page.
-Here you'll receive information about the college and information on their Wrestling program like who to get hold of about recruitment, names of past alumni, what scholarship opportunities can be had and ways to begin the recruiting process.
+Thanks for visiting the Princeton University Wrestling scholarship and program details page.
+Here you will get information about the school and information on their Wrestling program like who to contact about recruitment, names of past alumni, what scholarship opportunities are available and ways to begin the recruiting process.

 Princeton University Wrestling Program Coaching & Recruiting Personnel

-If you are trying to get recruited it's important to understand who to get in front of - and NCSA provides the information you'll need.
-The Assistant Coach of the Princeton University Wrestling program is Joe Dubuque.
-Additional major personnel include:
+If you're hoping to get recruited it is critical to know who to talk to - and NCSA has the details you need.
+The Asst. of the Princeton University Wrestling program is Sean Gray.
+Other essential staff are:

 - Head Wrestling Coach Chris Ayres